13 x 10” perfect-bound book printed on archival paper

 These limited editions are not for sale, and therefore a portion of their value is tax-deductible, in accordance with the Internal Revenue Code.
 You will receive an email receipt or your records, and your donation will be noted both on our website and in the subsequent issue of Esopus.

 The Esopus Foundation Ltd. is pleased to announce the publication of Neil Goldberg: Other People’s Prescriptions, the first volume to be published under the nonprofit organization’s “Esopus Books” imprint and the first monograph of work by the New York City–based artist Neil Goldberg.
-The 80-page, 13-by-10" book, which includes an introduction by Pulitzer Prize–winning author Louis Menand, will be launched at an event at Artbook @ MoMA PS1 on Sunday, April 28th, from 2 to 4 p.m.
-During the event, Goldberg will discuss the book and his artistic practice with New Yorker writer Jia Tolentino.
+The 80-page, 13-by-10" book, which includes an introduction by Pulitzer Prize–winning author Louis Menand, was launched at an event at Artbook @ MoMA PS1 on Sunday, April 28th.
+During the event, Goldberg discussed the book and his artistic practice with Trick Mirror author Jia Tolentino.

 Over the past 25 years, Neil Goldberg has created a remarkable series of artworks that incorporate photography, video, installation, mixed media, and performance to explore embodiment, sensing, mortality, and the everyday.
 New York—in particular, the rituals, gestures, and accoutrements of its inhabitants—has always played a major role in his work, and the city features prominently in Other People’s Prescriptions.
 This perfect-bound book comprises 40 color images from Goldberg’s recent photographic series of the same name, the subjects of which are bespectacled New Yorkers photographed from behind to afford viewers a glimpse of the city through their corrective lenses.